m-kuntz03/dotfiles/README.md

-Collection of dotfiles from my linux work laptop.
+WIP collection of dotfiles from my linux work laptop.

 They are mostly kitbashed from many different configs from many different people so they might seem a bit messy.